-Cushing syndrome usually results from a tumor in the pituitary or adrenal gland that causes the adrenal glands to produce excessive corticosteroids.
+Cushing syndrome usually results from taking corticosteroids to treat a medical disorder or from a tumor in the pituitary or adrenal gland that causes the adrenal glands to produce excessive corticosteroids.

-Cushing syndrome can also result from tumors in other locations (such as the lungs) or when people are given corticosteroids to treat other medical disorders.
+Cushing syndrome can also result from tumors in other locations (such as the lungs).

 People with Cushing syndrome usually develop excessive fat throughout the torso and have a large, round face and thin skin.

 Doctors measure the level of cortisol and do other tests to detect Cushing syndrome.